-Emerson is a private, independent, nonprofit college fully accredited by the New England Association of Schools & Colleges as authorized by the Commission on Institutions of Higher Education.
+Emerson is a private, independent, nonprofit college fully accredited by the New England Commission of Higher Education (NECHE) [formerly by the New England Association of Schools & Colleges (NEASC)] as recognized by the Council for Higher Education Accreditation (CHEA).
 Emerson is also accredited by the Council on Academic Accreditation of the American Speech-Language-Hearing Association (for its master's degree in communication disorders), and the Massachusetts Department of Education (education preparation programs in the Departments of Communication Sciences and Disorders and Performing Arts).

 Each of Emerson’s academic and instructional programs is reviewed regularly by department or program faculty.
 Reviews are administered and supervised by the Office of Academic Affairs.
 Most reviews occur on a five-year cycle.